LAL/SLAM/doc/usage.rst

 Documentation
 -------------

-To generate the documentation, you need *python-spinx*, then, from the *doc* directory you can run this command to see all the available output formats::
+To generate the documentation, you need *python-sphinx*, then, from the *doc* directory you can run this command to see all the available output formats::

     make help